zuzanapiarova/IU-mobile-app/README.md

    `docker compose up --build`

-3. Control database file with DATABASE_URL environment variable in the docker-compose.ysml file If no value is provided, default database dev.db with test data is used
+3. Control database file with DATABASE_URL environment variable in the docker-compose.ysml file If no value is provided, default database dev.db with test data is used.

 ##### Running via npm
 1. Navigate to the backend/ directory